 In 2003, the NHB recommended Natural Area designation of the East Bowl.
 See Natural Heritage Inventory of the East Bowl at Mount Sunapee State Park, 2003 (PDF 3 MB)

 Then, starting in 2004, Okemo/Mount Sunapee Resort proposed master development plans for the expansion of the ski area.
 The development would cut through and fragment the forested western flank of Mount Sunapee State Park.
-This led to natural heritage field evaluations of the proposed expansion area conducted in 2004 and 2014.
+The development plans led to natural heritage field evaluations of the proposed expansion area conducted in 2004 and 2014.

 The state’s report in 2004 documented exemplary forest of statewide significance in the proposed expansion area on the west side of Mount Sunapee State Park.
 See Evaluation of Proposed Ski Lease Area Expansion on Mount Sunapee, 2004 (PDF 3.6 MB)